-South Africa's international diplomatic footprint consists of diplomatic missions in 108 countries in which the country has representation, and through the accreditation of more than 160 countries and international organisations resident in South Africa.

-South Africa's diplomatic and consular missions implement the country's foreign policy to enhance its international profile and serve as strategic mechanisms for the achievement of national interest.
+South Africa's international diplomatic footprint consists of diplomatic missions in 115 countries in which the country has representation, and through the accreditation of more than 160 countries and international organisations resident in South Africa.
+The country's diplomatic and consular missions implement its foreign policy to enhance its international profile and serve as strategic mechanisms for the achievement of national interest.

 In addition, training and policy analysis remain of strategic importance for the execution of the DIRCO's mandate.
 Chapter 7 of the NDP details a vision for facilitating South Africa's broad-based socio-economic development and fostering strong international ties.
 This articulation is supported by Priority 7 (a better Africa and world) of government's 2019 - 2024 Medium Term Strategic Framework (MTSF).

-South Africa will continue to support peace efforts and the entrenchment of human rights in the globe.
-The country is grateful to have been elected to the Human Rights Council and will use its presence there to pursue a human rights agenda.
-That agenda will support South Africa's established and new global solidarity efforts - it will continue its support for a two-state solution for Israel and Palestine.
-South Africa continues with all efforts for peace and freedom for the people of Palestine and of Western Sahara, and in solidarity with the blockaded people of Cuba.
+South Africa will continue supporting peace efforts and the entrenchment of human rights on the globe.
+The country is a current member (2023 - 2025) of the Human Rights Council and intends to renew its candidature.
+South Africa will use its presence in the council to promote the work of the council and pursue its objectives and priorities in the context of a human rights agenda.

+That agenda, informed as it is by the core values and principles enshrined in the Constitution including the Bill of Rights, which protects and preserves the rights of all people in the country, affirming the democratic values of human dignity, equality and freedom, will support South Africa's established and new global solidarity efforts.

+It will continue its support for a two-state solution for Israel and Palestine.
+South Africa continues with all efforts for peace and freedom for the people of Palestine and Western Sahara, and in solidarity with the blockaded people of Cuba.